ktappdev/secretnotes-go-backend/FRONTEND_GUIDE.md

 const pb = new PocketBase('http://localhost:8091');

-// Generate a secure passphrase (32+ characters) and hash it const passphrase = generateSecurePassphrase();
+// Generate a passphrase (3+ characters; longer is better) and hash it const passphrase = generateSecurePassphrase();
 const phraseHash = await sha256(passphrase);
 ```